 What Are the Main Audit Sections?

 Audit checklists often come in three main segments.
-And they each serve for a particular focus—management, finance, and operations.
+And they each serve for a particular focus—management plan, finance, and operations.
 So make sure your list includes these three categories to observe a successful assessment.
 What does each factor mean, you might ask?
 Take a closer look at the meaning of each audit section:

 In your checklist, the management category refers to how your organization is managed as a whole.
 Expect to investigate down from the business plans, employee management, sales plans, job descriptions, to the disciplinary terms.
 This type also focuses on the management’s practices and beliefs, including the quality of products and services.